 - Similac Human Milk Fortifier and Enfamil Human Milk Fortifier products were introduced, which misleadingly suggested the products were derived from breast milk when they were in fact cow’s milk products;

 - Despite known NEC risk from baby formula, Enfamil and Similac were sold to unsuspecting parents and hospitals for years, generating huge profits at the expense of families.

-Are there any costs to have an NEC lawyer review my case?
+Are there any costs to have a NEC lawyer review my case?

-There are absolutely no out-of-pocket costs to review your case or hire our preemie baby formula attorneys.
-Saiontz & Kirk, P.A. is a nationally known injury law firm that is focused exclusively on representing individuals, we do not represent corporations or insurance companies.
+There are absolutely no out-of-pocket costs to review your case or hire our necrotizing enterocolitis attorneys.
+Saiontz & Kirk, P.A. is a nationally known personal injury law firm that is focused exclusively on representing individuals, we do not represent corporations or insurance companies.
 Over the course of more than 40 years, clients of our law firm have collected more than $1 billion in compensation in cases involving product liability, medical malpractice, automobile accidents and other personal injury lawsuits.

 Potential Enfamil and Similac NEC lawsuit claims are evaluated for individuals throughout the United States, and all cases are handled on a contingency fee basis.
 Through the use of contingency attorney fees, individuals have access to the experience and resources of our national law firm for their baby formula necrotizing enterocolitis settlement — regardless of their individual financial resources.

-You pay nothing up front to hire our preemie formula lawyers, and we only receive an attorney fee or expenses out of the money that is obtained from the makers or Similac or Enfamil baby formula.
-Our law firm receives nothing unless we win your case!
+You pay nothing up front to hire our baby formula lawyers, and we only receive an attorney fee or expenses after your family receives a NEC lawsuit payout!

-When will I find out if my child is eligible for an infant formula case or NEC wrongful death lawsuit?
+When will I find out if my child is eligible for the NEC lawsuit?